-Both DAM and MAM management systems are essential for any sports marketing team trying to organize and store large volumes of digital assets.
+Both DAM and MAM systems are essential for any sports marketing team trying to organize and store large volumes of digital assets.
 But which one is most appropriate for your organization’s needs — DAM vs MAM?

 Let’s explore some key differences between DAM vs. MAM so you can decide which is appropriate.